 It’s time to get to know your grass.
 Unsure where to start?
 Here are a few of our favorite tips and tricks to help you find the best liquid lawn care products for your grass:

-Test your soil: If your grass grows best in a low pH soil, but you don’t take the time to test the acidity of your yard, you could be setting yourself up to fail.
-If you’re unsure where to find the best pH testing kit, either run a quick Google search or reach out to your local county agricultural extension office for advice.
+Test your soil: If your grass grows best in low pH soil, but you don’t take the time to test the acidity of your yard, you could be setting yourself up to fail.
+If you’re unsure where to find the best pH testing kit, either run a quick Google search for a soil testing lab or reach out to your local county agricultural extension office for advice.
 Make sure to take multiple soil samples from different areas, especially those that may be exhibiting signs of discoloration or slow growth.

 Address problems at the beginning: If you want a beautiful lawn, don’t take chances by assuming problem areas will fix themselves.
 Also, we don’t recommend ignoring the results of your soil test or forgoing it altogether.
 If you’re going to invest in your lawn care, doing it the right way is going to produce much better results.